adamrmelnyk/oxide_boy/README.md

 * Sound
   * Step function needs to be implemented
 * I/O
+  * Integrate minifb with the joypad to read keyboard input
   * Joypad step function
 * Shutdown after locking up at 0xe9 of the boot ROM